News and Updates

 MIP Gas Production

-Well production for MIP-3H, MIP-5H, MIP-4H, and MIP-6H
+Well production for MIP-3H, MIP-5H, MIP-4H, and MIP-6H.

 Download MIP Gas Production Data (all wells)